 People who are visiting or relocating to hotter climates have lots of questions about their cars.
 Should you sell your dark blue car because it will be like an oven in a place like Phoenix?
 Should you buy or rent a car with a leather interior?
 Does everyone in the desert drive a white car with a tan interior?

+There have been many studies done and opinions proffered by car experts, and you can find statistics proving whichever side you are favoring.
 Some studies show that dark exterior cars are definitely hotter, and some show that they really aren't.
 Some research indicates that dark car exteriors are what makes or breaks the temperature inside the car, and others claim that it doesn't matter since they all have steering wheels, dashboards, and other heat conductors.

 - Cracking the windows probably does little to prevent temperatures from rising in the car, but many people do it.
 That, and leaving your vents open, at least provides a little more ventilation.
 As an aside, You may hear some people comment about cracking the windows so the windshield doesn't blow out.

-Did you know that in one hour, the temperature inside a vehicle in the summer sun in the Phoenix area can rise more than 50ºF?
-Too many children (and pets) die, or are permanently brain damaged from the consequences of their body temperature rapidly rising.
+Did you know that in one hour, the temperature inside a vehicle in the summer sun in the Phoenix area can rise more than 50 degrees F?
+Too many children (and pets) die, or are permanently brain damaged from the consequences of their body temperature rapidly rising when left in a car.
 It only takes minutes for the temperature inside a car to get high enough to kill your child or your pet.
-Do not ever leave children or pets inside your vehicle in the heat -- not even with the windows cracked.
+Do not ever leave children or pets inside your vehicle in the heat—not even with the windows cracked.